 We hope this article helped you learn about Google Analytics user permissions and how to manage them.

-You may also want to learn how to share your Google Analytics reports with others.
+You may also want to read The Complete Beginner’s Guide to Google Analytics for WordPress.